NZ Children's Book Week

 The theme is Reading Around Aotearoa

-We’re thrilled be leading the first ever NZ Children's Book Week.
-We're working with other bookish groups, sponsors and friends on digital and in person events, and resources celebrating reading.
+We’re leading the first ever NZ Children's Book Week, working with other bookish groups, sponsors and friends on digital and in person events, and resources celebrating reading.

 There are lots of ways to get involved no matter where you are in the country.
 Host your own event, join one of ours, spread the word, or use our online resources.